-Mr. Delfino has taught both at college and law school, and he is a member of the Sex Offender Management Board and the Children’s Justice Task Force of the Department of Children and Family Services.
+Mr. Delfino has taught both at college and law school and is a member of the Sex Offender Management Board and the Department of Children and Family Services Children’s Task Force.
 Mr. Delfino also serves as executive director of the Illinois State’s Attorneys Association.
-He also serves on the Illinois Sex Offender Management Board and on the Children’s Justice Task Force of the Department of Children and Family Services.
 He is a past president of the Illinois Academy of Criminology and a member of the Chicago Bar Association, Illinois State Bar Association, and the National District Attorneys Association.

-Tom Dart was first sworn in as the 52nd Cook County sheriff in 2006.
+Tom Dart was first sworn in as the 52nd Cook County Sheriff in 2006.
 Mr. Dart began his career in public service as an assistant state’s attorney in Cook County.
-In 1992, Mr. Dart won a seat in the Illinois House, where he sponsored Mayor Daley’s Safe Neighborhoods Act and authored several state laws designed to crack down on child sex offenders, including a statute that targeted child predators that use the Internet to lure young victims.
+In 1992, Mr. Dart won a seat in the Illinois House, where he sponsored Mayor Daley’s Safe Neighborhoods Act and authored several state laws designed to crack down on child sex offenders, including a statute that targeted child predators that lure young victims online.
 Mr. Dart also wrote the Sexually Violent Predators Commitment Act, enabling judges to detain sexual predators in state mental health facilities if they believe the offender is likely to commit new sex crimes.
 Mr. Dart joined the Cook County Sheriff’s Office in 2003, where he served as chief of staff to former Cook County Sheriff Michael F. Sheahan.

 Kimberly M. Foxx was elected Cook County State’s Attorney in 2016 and is the first African-American woman to lead the office.
 Prior to being elected state’s attorney, Ms. Foxx served as chief of staff or Cook County Board President Toni Preckwinkle.
 As President Preckwinkle’s senior advisor and lead strategist, she oversaw a $4 billion annual budget.
 She also was the lead architect of the county’s criminal justice reform agenda to address racial disparities in the criminal and juvenile justice systems.
 Her efforts contributed to a significant drop in the Cook County jail population while promoting public safety.